Estonian government-in-exile: Diplomacy

-Of the three Baltic states, only Estonia established a formal government in exile.
+Of the three Baltic states, only Estonia established a formal government-in-exile.
 In the cases of Latvia and Lithuania, sovereign authority had been vested in their diplomatic legations.
 Even with regard to Estonia, the legations were the primary instrument for the conduct of diplomacy and for administering the daily matters of state (such as issuing passports).
-Estonia's primary legation was the consulate in New York City.
+Estonia's primary legation was the Consulate General in New York City.

-Under the United States Stimson Doctrine, the legitimacy of the Soviet occupation of Baltic states was never recognized.
-As primary diplomatic authority was exercised by the Estonian consulate in New York City, the government in exile's role from Oslo was, to a great degree, symbolic in nature.
+Under the American Stimson Doctrine, the legitimacy of the Soviet occupation of Baltic states was never recognized.
+As primary diplomatic authority was exercised by the Estonian consulate in New York City, the government-in-exile's role from Oslo was, to a great degree, symbolic in nature.
 The Estonian consulate in Ireland was in legal proceedings.
 Estonian ships were instructed to go to a Soviet port.
 Three Estonian ships (Otto, Piret, and Mall) and two from Latvia (Rāmava and Everoja) chose a neutral port in Ireland instead.
 Ivan Maisky, the Soviet Union's ambassador to the United Kingdom, applied to the High Court in Dublin for possession of the ships.
 Their owners could not be contacted.
 John McEvoy honorary consul of Estonia successfully opposed the action.
 This was recalled by Toomas Hendrik Ilves, President of Estonia.

-However, the Estonian government in exile did serve to carry the continuity of the Estonian state forward.
-The last prime minister in the duties of the president, Heinrich Mark, ended the work of the government in exile when he handed over his credentials to the incoming President Lennart Meri on October 8, 1992.
-Meri issued a statement thanking the Estonian government in exile for being the keepers of the legal continuity of the Estonian state.
+However, the Estonian government-in-exile did serve to carry the continuity of the Estonian state forward.
+The last prime minister in the duties of the president, Heinrich Mark, ended the work of the government-in-exile when he handed over his credentials to incoming president Lennart Meri on October 8, 1992.
+Meri issued a statement thanking the Estonian government-in-exile for being the keepers of the legal continuity of the Estonian state.

-List of Acting Prime Ministers
+List of acting prime ministers

-This is the list of the Acting Prime Ministers (peaministri asetäitjad) of the Estonian government-in-exile:
+This is the list of the acting prime ministers (peaministri asetäitjad) of the Estonian government-in-exile: